ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 packet injecting bot
 </p>

-Clientless bots tracked the game state, replied to every packet appropriately, and all without a real game client running.
-Now I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU to display graphics.
+A clientless bot tracked the game state, replied to every packet appropriately, and did this all without a real game client running.
+Without the client running I could start thousands of bots on a regular computer, instead of at most 2-4 bots that soaked up all of the memory/CPU to display graphics.

 Normally this wouldn't be possible, because most bots required the game to be